Ebrahim1133/E-commerce-Full-App-Using-Flutter/README.md

 <h1>E-commerce Full App Using Flutter</h1>
 <br>
-<p>Flutter Ecommerce app, Learn how can make a full app using Getx Ecosystem Management, and use API, with clean code MVC design pattern.</p>
+<p>Flutter Ecommerce app, Learn how can make a full app using Getx Ecosystem Management, and use API and Firebase, with clean code MVC design pattern.</p>

 <h1>Welcome Screen</h1>